abdibrokhim/ai-coding-interviewer/TUTORIAL.md

 We also learned how to promote the project on ProductHunt and X to reach a wider audience.
 At least, we hyped it up! 🐐

+> ps; now you are pretty much ready to apply YC.
+Here's the link on how to apply to YC: [How to Apply to Y Combinator](https://youtu.be/wCyJrv9a2Ic?si=ce6folSL1o5K88tB)

 I hope you enjoyed building this project and learned something new.
-If you have any questions or feedback, feel free to leave a comment below.
-I would love to hear from you.
+If you have any questions or feedback, feel free to [message me topmate.io/abdibrokhim](https://topmate.io/abdibrokhim/1291434/pay).
+I would love to hear from you. 🫠

 ---